 ACCOMPANIMENTS, SEASONINGS, SALADS, AND SOUPS

-19. BULGUR
+19. Bulgur

 Bulgur is mostly made from durum wheat and is served as a side dish like couscous and rice, with most of the meals described above.
 It is also used to make pilafs, make koftes, and is added to Cypriot salads and soups.

-20. PITA
+20. Pita

 Pita or pitta bread is a flatbread made from wheat flour originating in the Middle East.
-It is yeast-leavened and is used commonly in Cyprus.
+It is yeast-leavened and is commonly used in Cyprus.
 Pita with pockets is used to make sandwiches in Cyprus by using Souvla or Sheftalia.

-21. LOUVI
+21. Louvi

 Louvi is a traditional Cypriot salad made from black-eyed peas with garlic, onions, parsley, and silver beet or Swiss chard.
 Seasoned with salt, pepper, and olive oil.
 The dish is very nutritious, high in protein, and is great during the summer months.